mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Put some comments in the code...
 - [ ] Plot different tof options on the same axes, for with and without PSD
 - [ ] Play with CFD parameters to see how that affects the time (probably shouldn't shift by 6 samples)
+- [ ] Email Bongi about paris accoms
+- [ ] Make notes for each slide
 - [ ] Which spectra in CARI7 do we use?
 Feels strange to take everything except neutrons
 - [ ] Get particle type out of EXPACS